forkbomb9/gyr/README.md

 Run `gyr` from a terminal.
 Scroll through the app list, find some app typing chars, run selected pressing ENTER.
 Pretty straightforward.
 Oh, yes: go to the bottom with the left arrow, top with right.
 Cancel pressing Esc.

+Alternative bindings are Ctrl-Q to cancel, Ctrl-Y to run the app, Ctrl-N scroll down and Ctrl-P to scroll up (VIM bindings).

 I designed it for tiling WMs like [Sway](https://swaywm.org/) or [i3](https://i3wm.org/).

 > Note for Sway: When `$SWAYSOCK` is set, `swaymsg exec` is used to run the program.